 When you grow plants in hanging baskets and containers, the compost you use is super-important.

 Remember that your plants will rely on that small amount of compost for all their nutrients – so it’s a very good idea to use a good quality compost.
 General-purpose *peat-free compost will be fine for most plants, but make sure you check plant labels as some varieties need a more specific type of compost in order to thrive.
+You can also head over to the best compost for pots guide for more product advice.

 You can buy compost that’s specifically for use in containers and hanging baskets.
 This is a good option if you’re a beginner gardener, or don’t have lots of time to take care of your plants.
 It usually has slow-release fertiliser and water-retaining crystals added, which takes some of the pressure off when it comes to feeding and watering.